 After graduation, I moved to Indiana and then Austin, Texas before accepting a job that would take me to New York for over six years.
 During my time in New York, I traveled around the United States, but didn’t go back abroad until 2015, when a break-up encouraged me to book a solo trip back to Europe.
 And just like that, I was hooked visiting places where nothing, and yet somehow everything, felt familiar.

-I’ve travelled Europe extensively, seen a fair amount of America, and am currently getting to know Asia on a deep level, while backpacking for the foreseeable future.
+I’ve travelled Europe extensively, seen a fair amount of America, and am currently getting to know Asia, Oz and New Zealand on a deep level, while backpacking for the foreseeable future.

 ABOUT YALE WANDERS

 At first, this blog started as a way for me to document my travels.
 As I kept writing and traveling though, I realized a gap in the travel blog market- the vast majority of bloggers aim to inspire through sharing beautifully edited photos and videos, or pithy captions.
 Very few provide the details, tools and advice needed to actually empower others to travel, or help plan a trip.

 I believe in accessible travel.
 Like most of those with the ability and privilege to travel, I travel on a budget.

 Here, you’ll find destination guides, weekend getaways, can’t-miss-experiences in cities around the world, and inspiration to explore the beautiful world we live in.

 And, most importantly, comprehensive content to help you plan a trip too.